-- (a) Traced capacity means each parcel of a Market Generator's generator capacity that is allocated to a trading group under clause 4A.G.8. - (b) Each reference in this Part G to an allocation of a Market Generator's traced capacity, is taken to be a reference to the allocation of that traced capacity under this Division 4. - (c) Each allocation of generation capacity under clause 4A.G.8 comprises a separate parcel of traced capacity.
+- (a) Traced capacity means each parcel of a Market Generator's generator capacity or Integrated Resource Provider's production capacity that is allocated to a trading group under clause 4A.G.8. - (b) Each reference in this Part G to an allocation of a Market Generator's or Integrated Resource Provider's traced capacity, is taken to be a reference to the allocation of that traced capacity under this Division 4. - (c) Each allocation of production capacity under clause 4A.G.8 comprises a separate parcel of traced capacity.